 Mid-Size Native BTC Swaps

 Chainflip's JIT (Just-in-Time) liquidity model allows market makers to provide precise quotes for incoming swaps.
-For native Bitcoin trades in the mid-size range, this often results in tighter spreads than traditional AMM pools.
+For native Bitcoin trades in the mid-size range, this often results in tighter spreads than continuous-curve AMM pools.

 Specific Asset Pairs